leeassam/pi-ultimate-guide/setup_headless_mode/intstructions.md

-# Setup your Raspberry Pi in Headless Mode - No extra monitor, keyboard or mouse
+# Setup your Raspberry Pi in Headless Mode - No additional monitor, keyboard or mouse needed

 ## No extra monitor, no hdmi cable, no extra mouse or keyboard, just one laptop or computer - No Problem

+If you just have a Raspberry Pi with an SD card and power adapter and want to set it up, here are the steps to follow.
+You can use an existing computer or laptop to get your SD card prepped.
+Follow the steps below.

 ### Step 1.